Terry Allen (Real

 and Production Director through much of the 1970s.
 John lives on the Isle

-of Palms and is the head minister of
+of Palms and is the rector of Orangeburg's

 Zeke Clements - WTMA